MrGrappleMan/Fynelium/README.md

 ### Running other Linux distributions

-Use tools like DistroShelf or BoxBuddy to get started with containers
+Use tools like DistroShelf or BoxBuddy to get started with containers.
+Or run something in podman.
+You are all by yourself in this case.

 ### Running Windows programs

-Although not providing a full fledged environment
+Although not providing a full fledged environment, Bottles does the job well

+### Running Android apps

+Use Waydroid